 Consuming seaweed and/or wild sustainable fish can aid in boosting iodine levels in the body without having to resort to consuming synthetic iodine in bleached and chemically treated table salt.

 Himalayan Salt Uses

 Salt Slabs – Salt blocks or slabs can be used instead of frying pans, on stovetops, ovens or BBQs.
 It can be used as a cutting board or a serving tray.
-Can be used chilled to make brittle, ice cream or sorbet.
-Salt blocks can do so much while also enhancing the flavour and digestibility of the food you prepare.
+It can be used chilled to make brittle, ice cream or sorbet.
+Salt blocks can do so much while also enhancing the flavor and digestibility of the food you prepare.

 Batmanghelidj, F. (2008).
 Your Body’s Many Cries for Water.
 United States: Global Health Solutions Inc.

 Bitterman, M. (2010).
 Salted: A Manifesto on the World’s Most Essential Mineral, with Recipes.
 Ten Speed Press: New York.

 Bitterman, M., Schloss, A. (2013).
 Salt Block Cooking: 20 recipes for Grilling, Chilling, Searching and Serving.
 Andrews McMeer: Kansas City.